 In 1990, Dominican purchased AMI Community Hospital in Santa Cruz, which was transformed into Dominican Rehabilitation Services.
 The two campuses provide a total of 379 acute care beds.

-Dominican Hospital, as we are now formally known, has been a member of Catholic Healthcare West since 1988.
+Dominican Hospital, as we are now formally known, has been a member of Dignity Health since 1988.

 Adrian Dominican Sisters Always Present